dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 `xml:lang="en-US"`

-Notice the [xml:lang Handling in XAML](/dotnet/desktop/xaml-services/xml-language-handling) placed at the root element of the [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)].
+Notice the [xml:lang Handling in XAML](/dotnet/desktop/xaml-services/xml-language-handling) placed at the root element of the UI.
 This property describes the culture of a given element and its children.
 This value is used by several features in [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] and should be changed appropriately during localization.
 This value changes what language dictionary is use to hyphenate and spell check words.
 It also affects the display of digits and how the font fallback system selects which font to use.
 Finally, the property affects the way numbers are displayed and the way texts written in complex scripts are shaped.
 The default value is "en-US".

 **Building a Satellite Resource Assembly**